Book Review: Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones by James Clear

 2. Use the Commitment Mechanism

 The commitment mechanism means that your current choices influence your future actions.
-It’s a way to lock in future behavior, bind you to good habits, and force you to stay away from bad ones.
+It’s a way to lock in future behavior, binds you to good habits, and force you to stay away from bad ones.

 Example: Hugo made a bizarre plan to overcome his procrastination.
 He gathered all his clothes together and had his assistants lock them in a large trunk.
 He had nothing to wear except a large shawl.
 Since he had no clothes to wear, he had to stay in his room and write.

 There are many ways to create a promising mechanism.
-You can reduce overeating more by buying small packaged foods.
+You can reduce overeating by buying small packaged foods.
 The best way to break a bad habit is to make it impractical.
 Keep increasing its difficulty until you get discouraged.

 05 The Fourth Law: Make It Pleasant